-The Company generally distributes - subject to the requisite adjustment of income - the interest, dividends and income that have accrued for the account of the fund during the fiscal year and have not been applied to cover costs.
+In the case of distributing unit classes, the Company generally distributes - subject to the requisite adjustment of income - the prorated interest, dividends and income that have accrued for the account of the fund during the fiscal year and have not been applied to cover costs.

 Realized capital gains may also be included in the distribution - subject to the requisite adjustment of income.
 The Company may elect to pay out interim distributions for the fund in accordance with the law.

-Distributable income may be carried forward for distribution in future fiscal years, provided that the aggregate amount of the income carried forward does not exceed 15% of the fund's assets as of the end of the fiscal year.
+Distributable prorated income may be carried forward for distribution in future fiscal years, provided that the aggregate amount of the income carried forward does not exceed 15% of the fund's assets as of the end of the fiscal year.